💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 Liquid (vscode)

 The essential vscode extension for Liquid (template language).
-Supports formatting, tag, filter, object and schema auto-completions, hovers, syntax highlighting, diagnostic capabilities and respects HTML Intellisense features.
+Supports formatting, tag, filter, object, locale, snippet and schema auto-completions, hovers, syntax highlighting and diagnostic capabilities.

 Key Features

-- Syntax support for Liquid in CSS, SCSS, JavaScript, Markdown and more!
+- Syntax Highlighting for Liquid in CSS, SCSS, JavaScript, Markdown and more!

-- Auto-Completions for Liquid tags, objects, filters, sections and more!
+- Completions for Liquid tags, objects, filters, sections and more!

 - Embedded JSON Schema Tag language completions and diagnostics in Shopify theme sections.

-- Snippet auto-completion for Liquid tags and filters.
+- Snippet auto-completion for Liquid tags and filters and Shopify Schema sections.

 - Integrated Schema stores that provide IntelliSense capabilities within Shopify JSON files.